Johnnydev001/Johnnydev001/README.md

 ## Notes

-I'm currently finishing some personal learning projects with NextJS, GraphQL, NodeJS and SCSS
+I'm currently finishing some personal learning projects with NuxtJS, Dotnet C# and Azure.

 I’m looking to collaborate on open-source projects of any nature.